-With national lockdown ending and a vaccine now being rolled out, a sense of normality potentially beckons.
+With the latest national lockdown ending on April 12th and nearly 40% of the UK population having received their first dose of the vaccine, a sense of normality potentially beckons.
 Yet, tempting as it may seem, a return to normal is not enough, because the world has changed, and what is ‘normal’ has changed with it; welcome to the new different.
 While compared to the US market, UK hospitality has been relatively slow to adopt new technology in the last decade or so, this year’s unprecedented changes to behaviour and consumption patterns have been accompanied by major adjustments in both consumer expectations and hospitality business models.
 Fish and microchips is finally on the British menu.

 That original impetus now has formidable traction, because tech can not only be a recovery strategy, but a growth opportunity too, boosting revenue and efficiency.
 Ordamo’s research indicates that average customer spend increases by 11% when customers use Order & Pay technology.
 This is all part of an improved customer experience: there is more time to browse the menu, and the power of ordering is now in the customer’s pocket.
 Rather than entirely removing the human element of service, contactless tech instead improves the pinch points of service: no awkward attempts to meet the waiter’s eye to order another drink or get the bill, no waiting in line, and no sharp-elbowed jostling at busy bars manned by overworked staff.